Beyond proprietary documentation and software testing,

 I agree with the Facebook comment.

-A talented graphic artist created this garage sale notice, and she wanted me to help her tweak it.
+A talented graphic artist created this garage sale notice.

 She told me, “I want to make it something no one can resist!”